-53% with even minimal improvement to nutrition (Walson and Berkley, 2018).
-Even if girls escape malnutrition as they grow older, they remain vulnerable to illness throughout their lives, including facing increased susceptibility to obesity and non-communicable diseases such as diabetes (WHO and 1,000 Days, 2014).
 Ensuring women have the support they need to nourish themselves and their babies from pregnancy until the child's second birthday will not only help moms and babies recover more often and more quickly from illness, but it will also prevent them from contracting deadly diseases in the first place.
 A small nutrition investment in women and children can stave off much higher health costs down the line.

+Proven Solutions:

-Proven Solutions: Streamlining Wasting Treatment
+Streamlining Wasting Treatment

-One of the most deadly forms of malnutrition is acute malwho are already wasted, will help women and girls lead nutrition, or wasting, which occurs when an individual is longer, healthier lives. too thin for their height.
-Research increasing shows that shorter-term acute malnutrition episodes are interrelated Currently, despite knowing exactly how to treat acutely with stunting: they not only drastically increase an individmalnourished children, global coverage rates for wasting ual's likelihood to die, but also affect an individual's health treatment are only at 20%, meaning that 80% of the chilfor the rest of their lives (Wells et. al. 2019). dren who need it are not receiving any treatment (Moran 2018).
-These low coverage rates, along with other gaps in nutrition programming, mean that between 2012 and Children suffering from wasting are often treated with 2020, 9.6 million children died from malnutrition across only 25 countries (USAID, 2019).
+One of the most deadly forms of malnutrition is acute malnutrition, or wasting, which occurs when an individual is too thin for their height.
+Research increasing shows that shorter-term acute malnutrition episodes are interrelated with stunting: they not only drastically increase an individual's likelihood to die, but also affect an individual's health for the rest of their lives (Wells et. al. 2019).

 Children suffering from wasting are often treated with specialized life-saving therapeutic foods.
 But scaling up other proven nutrition interventions can help prevent wasting from occurring in the first place.
 Cost-effective preventative interventions include: access to breastfeeding counseling; affordable, high-quality prenatal vitamins for women; wider availability of fortified seeds for smallholder farmers; and ensuring everyone can enjoy a diverse, nutritious diet.
-Rolling out strong preventative initiatives, while also ensuring safety nets exist to help those NOURISHING GENDER EQUALITY: HOW NUTRITION INTERVENTIONS ARE AN UNDERLEVERAGED TOOL IN THE FIGHT FOR WOMEN'S RIGHTS monitoring and specially formulated therapeutic foods to recover to healthy weights.
-Currently, they can only obtain this treatment from health facilities that are often far from the most vulnerable families (Wong et. al. 2017).
+Rolling out strong preventative initiatives, while also ensuring safety nets exist to help those who are already wasted, will help women and girls lead longer, healthier lives.